Adolis García Player Props: Rangers vs. Guardians

 Adolis García At The Plate

-- Garcia has 91 hits, which is best among Texas hitters this season, while batting .261 with 43 extra-base hits.
+- Garcia has 94 hits, which ranks first among Texas hitters this season, while batting .266 with 44 extra-base hits.

-- Among qualifying hitters, he ranks 65th in batting average, while his on-base percentage ranks 72nd and he is 12th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 54th, his on-base percentage ranks 67th, and he is 11th in the league in slugging.

-- Garcia has reached base via a hit in 58 games this season (of 90 played), and had multiple hits in 22 of those games.
+- Garcia has picked up a hit in 64.8% of his 91 games this season, with more than one hit in 25.3% of them.

-- Garcia has driven in a run in 41 games this season (45.6%), including 20 games with more than one RBI (22.2%).
-He has also driven home three or more of his team's runs in six contests.
+- Garcia has had an RBI in 42 games this season (46.2%), including 21 multi-RBI outings (23.1%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.